Object-oriented Programming in C++

 Adding your professors as a friend

-Now, you have to add your professors in your project.
+Now, you have to add your professors in your project through the web interface.
 For that, click on "Manage", then "Members", and finally "Invite member".
 Type "gael.thomas" and selects the user.
 Modify the role to Developper, otherwise, we will not see your code.
 Finally, click on invite.
 Do the same with the user "julien.tierny".

 Adding a ssh key to gitlab